SoylentAquamarine/SoylentAquamarine/README.md

 # Hi, I'm Steve (SoylentAquamarine) 👋
 Wow, I finally started using Git.
 Pretty fun!

-I made the javascript guitaar back when I first started learning HTMP and scripting, I just finished having AI optimize it ... that was fun, and Claude freaking rules!!
+I made the javascript guitar back when I first started learning HTML and scripting, I just finished having AI optimize it ... that was fun, and Claude freaking rules!!

 I keep running out of Claude tokens, so I have an AI offloader called the-brain, project pinned below.
 It is not working perfectly, but it does outsource some of the overhead to free AI instead of having Claude do everything.